michimani/honyakutter/README.md

 2. Getting Twitter API's some tokens.

-    ⚠️You will need the Twitter API key and secret, as well as the access token and access token secret.
+    ⚠️ You will need the Twitter API key and secret, as well as the access token and access token secret.
 Please create an app on the Twitter Developer page and obtain each token.

 1. Create `.env` file.